Tent Schools International

 Q: How much does it cost to fund a tent school?

-A: This varies according to region and the type of portable school being funded, but a good round figure is about $5,000 USD to launch a tent school.
+A: This varies according to region and the type of school being funded, but a good round figure is about $5,000 USD to launch a tent school.
 This does not include monthly costs for running the school after launch.

 Q: What is included in start-up funding for a tent school?